-In 1983, the French Bureau of Geology and Mines (BRGM) identified Gisenvi and Bugarama as potential sites for geothermal energy with estimated reservoir temperatures of over 100°C.
+In 1983, the French Bureau of Geology and Mines (BRGM) identified Gisenyi and Bugarama as potential sites for geothermal energy with estimated reservoir temperatures of over 100°C. (Demange et al., 1983)

-In 2006, Chevron carried out geochemistry studies in the Bugarama and Gisenyi geothermal prospects and estimated the geothermal reservoir temperatures to be more than 150°C.
+In 2006, Chevron carried out geochemistry studies in the Bugarama and Gisenyi geothermal prospects and estimated the geothermal reservoir temperatures to be more than 150°C. (Newell et al., 2006)

 In 2008, the Germany Institute for Geosciences and Natural Resources (BGR), in collaboration with the Kenya Electricity Generating Company (KenGen), the Icelandic Geo Survey (ISOR) and the Spanish Institute for Technology and Renewable Energies (ITER) carried out surface studies in the Gisenyi, Karisimbi and Kinigi areas.
 The results from this study concluded that a high temperature geothermal system (>200°C) may exist on the southern slopes of Karisimbi volcano and that a medium temperature geothermal system may exist around Lake Karago (150-200°C).
+(Egbert et al., 2009)